 These barrages of rage can leave you feeling helpless and dependent, grateful they’re willing to remain with someone who makes so many mistakes.

-Even after leaving the relationship, you might carry forward the belief you can’t do anything right.
+Even after leaving the relationship, you might believe you can’t do anything right.
 When things go wrong in other areas of life, you might start to blame yourself for causing those problems.

 Abuse can trigger anxious and nervous feelings that sometimes lead to physical symptoms.